 Harvest of Rubies is another beautifully written novel by Tessa Afshar that captivates the reader both with its well crafted romance and its unique historical setting - a hallmark of Afshar's novels.

 This book has plenty of biblical references and allusions to parables seamlessly woven throughout the story.
 When Sarah is young, Nehemiah reads one of the psalms to her and Sarah remembers learning them when her mother was alive.
-Later on during Sarah's marriage to Darius, Nehemiah brings him a copy of the psalms of King David.
-Darius crumples the valuable gift, but Sarah later on these same psalms serve to draw Sarah back to the Lord.
+During Sarah's marriage to Darius, Nehemiah brings him a copy of the psalms of King David.
+Darius crumples the valuable gift, but later, these same psalms serve to draw Sarah back to the Lord.

 When Sarah finds Bardia, the groundskeeper cutting back the grapevines until there was almost nothing left of the plant, she admonishes him to stop.
 But he tells her that the sweetest wine in produced when the vine suffers and that he, the gardener knows what is best for the vine.
 This encounter leads Sarah to reconsider her relationship with God.
 Was he allowing all that had happened to her; the neglect by her father, the loss of her beloved mother, the loss of her work that she held so dear, and her difficult marriage for a greater purpose?

-We travel with Sarah through her journey of faith beginning when she recognizes how she has lived her life up until her marriage.
+We accompany Sarah on her journey of faith, beginning when she recognizes how she has lived her life up until her marriage.
 She remembered her mother's painful death and wondered at God allowing such suffering - a question many people struggle with.
 She struggled to earn her father's love but only received what seemed to be indifference.

 But her lack of faith is not her only problem.
 Sarah's view of herself not only affects her own life but has now spread to how others view her.
 She believes her only value comes from her work.
 She tells Nehemiah to look at her, and that no man will value her, especially not a rich spoiled man like Lord Darius who will likely want only beautiful women.
 Sarah believes she has value only through her work as a scribe.